 Mosaics in the portico of the Rectangular Peristyle

 The number of elaborate mosaics which decorate Villa del Casale impresses today's visitors who see it as evidence of the wealth of the landlord.
 This is true, however one must bear in mind that mosaics were not the most expensive flooring technique.
 At Villa dei Quintili, a luxury mansion along Via Appia Antica the floors were covered by elaborate marble inlays.
 It is very likely that for the landlord of Villa del Casale was cheaper to hire some talented mosaic craftsmen than to buy expensive marbles (which he used for the Basilica, the most important hall of the villa).
-The craftsmen came from the Province of Africa where the making of coloured mosaics had achieved a high level of refinement.
-You may wish to see a mosaic at Sabratha, in today's Libya, depicting a lion inside a medallion.
+The craftsmen came from the provinces of Africa (Tunisia/Libya) and Mauretania (Algeria) where the making of coloured mosaics had achieved a high level of refinement.
+You may wish to see a mosaic in Sabratha (Libya), depicting a lion inside a medallion.

 Mosaics along the Elliptical Peristyle